cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.12.3v1
 A connection filter MAY be implemented to create an IP Block list.
-- _Rationale:_ While blocking all malicious senders is not feasible, blocking specific known-bad IP addresses may reduce the threat from specific senders.
+- _Rationale:_ While blocking all malicious senders is not feasible, blocking specific known, malicious IP addresses may reduce the threat from specific senders.
 - _Last modified:_ June 2023